 Our Glamour Seamed Stockings are made from 15 denier stretch nylon with elastane, which means that just 2 sizes cover sizes 10-18, 5ft to 5ft 11.
 The stretch nylon also means that the retro style wide welts (stocking tops) stretch which make them comfortable for larger thighs.

-Our Fully Fashioned Stockings and Nylons range are made in one of the last three remaining Fully Fashioned Stocking mills in the world, in Nottingham, in the heart of England (alas, the last US factory closed a couple of years ago).
+Our Fully Fashioned Stockings and RHT ranges are made in one of the last four remaining Fully Fashioned Stocking mills in the world, in the heart of England.
 Both of these ranges are made from the same high quality silky soft non-stretch nylon evocative of the monofilament yarn used in the 1950s.

 They’re seamed by hand which is extremely labour intensive and explains why Chinese factories have little interest making them a mass market product!
 If you haven’t tried real nylons before you might be rather alarmed at the length of them!
 Being non stretch they do look very long, but once you put your leg in them it will take up the slack.

 Fully Fashioned Stockings: Should They Really Be That Long?

 Sizing is very important with non stretch nylons: one size does certainly not fit all.
 Our Fully Fashioned and Nylons ranges are designed for dress sizes 12-16.
 If you are smaller than that then you might like to try a size smaller, while if you’re a size 18 you might try a size larger.
 Don’t be tempted to go up or down more than one size as you’ll either end up with wrinkled ankles, or digging-in welts.